 A partnership through the Center for the Book in the Library of Congress

-As home of Harriet P. Henry Center for the Book, the Maine Humanities Council is once again excited to participate in Route 1 Reads, a road trip-inspired reading list that explores various genres through the network of state Center for the Book affiliates located along Route 1.
-Our 2020 selection is Lizzy Bright and Buckminster Boy by Gary D. Schmidt.
+As home of Harriet P. Henry Center for the Book, the Maine Humanities Council is once again excited to participate in Route 1 Reads, a road trip-inspired reading list through the network of 16 state Center for the Book affiliates located along Route 1.
+Our 2021 featured book is A New Land: 30 Groundbreaking Poems by Youth Poets

-The diverse reading list created by Route 1 Reads highlights each individual State Center for the Book while celebrating the East Coast as a whole.
+Every summer, these State Centers select a book that illuminates important aspects of their state or commonwealth so you can read your way down this this iconic, meandering highway.
+The diverse reading lists created by Route 1 Reads highlights each individual State Center for the Book while celebrating the East Coast as a whole.

 Whether you are at home or on the road this summer, we hope this list of must-read books will keep everyone turning pages until Labor Day.